When you say liver size, it usually means craniocaudal diameter of the right lobe of the liver. It should be measured in mid clavicular line.

 The left lobe has an irregular shape and is harder to measure accurately.

 The midclavicular line is an imaginary vertical line drawn from the midpoint of the collarbone.
-It is used as a standard reference for measuring liver length.

 Measuring at the midclavicular line ensures consistency.